Gary Shapiro (journalist)

 While at the New York Sun he wrote on the Frederick Brockway Gleason III case in Savannah, Georgia.
-The victim was a direct descendant of the family who once published the New York Sun's forerunner The Sun.[2].
+The victim was a direct descendant of the family which had once published the New York Sun's forerunner The Sun.

 Shapiro formerly served on the board of directors and is the current admissions committee chair of the National Arts Club in New York City.
 He also was a board member of the National Coalition of Independent Scholars and served out a term which ended in 2014.